Globski/AirBnB_clone_v3/api/README.md

 # API with Swagger

 ## Description
-This Directory contains API files and documentation.
+This directory contains the implementation of the RESTful API for the AirBnB clone project.
+The API allows for CRUD operations on various models, such as States, Cities, Amenities, Places, Reviews, and Users.